Kidskin: Dolls

 Kid was particularly widely used in doll-making during the nineteenth and early twentieth century as a popular material for both French and German doll bodies, particularly fashion dolls.

 Musical instruments

 Kid-leather is often used in the construction of musical instruments such as the bag of the tsampouna, a form of Greek bagpipes.
 It was also an option for drumheads such as those on tambourines, and specifically, on the Bulgarian daire.
+In the early days of woodwind instruments, it was used as padding for keys.

 Industrial uses

 The Dalén light, used in lighthouses, uses a paraffin-wax saturated kidskin diaphragm in its construction.

 Types

 In 1916 it was noted that there were over sixty types of goatskin, distinguished by the tanning and finishing processes used.
 Some of these types are: